 Hunter Green with Pinstripes

-There are two variations of this scheme, one with Dulux Gold pinstripes, and the other with silver gray pinstripes.
+There are two variations of this scheme, one with Imitation Gold pinstripes, and the other with silver gray pinstripes.
 The pinstripe scheme itself was first applied c1945, but which one?
 It is unclear as to when each variation was applied, and the published material is inconsistent.

-But we have an undated photo also found in Doughty's book of 0747 in the silver gray pinstripes (we also have one of 0745 in silver gray), and a 1949 photo by John Wallace of the same locomotive in Dulux gold.
+But we have an undated photo also found in Doughty's book of 0747 in the silver gray pinstripes (we also have one of 0745 in silver gray), and a 1949 photo by John Wallace of the same locomotive in Imitation gold.
 It wouldn't have been repainted later in '49 without being rebuilt, so the silver gray must have been the earlier one on this locomotive.
 I know John personally, so I don't doubt the veracity of his date.
 So the mystery remains.

-The only thing I can say is that no color photo of a DL-109 higher than 0749 has surfaced with Dulux Gold pinstripes, and I think it's clear based on the Alco builder's photos that the locomotives built in 1945 were delivered in pinstripes, although I haven't found a photo of 0739 yet.
+The only thing I can say is that no color photo of a DL-109 higher than 0749 has surfaced with Imitation Gold pinstripes, and I think it's clear based on the Alco builder's photos that the locomotives built in 1945 were delivered in pinstripes, although I haven't found a photo of 0739 yet.

 Suffice to say, I would rely on photos for this scheme in particular.
 For my model of 0703 based on a 1946 black & white photo, assuming it was repainted c1945 (since the CT Hat Company in the photo is gone by 1946).
 I'm going with the silver gray because I think it was more common, and I like it better.
 But it very well may have been gold...

-Verified with Dulux Gold pinstripes
+Verified with Imitation Gold pinstripes

 0701 (c1947)